containers/podman-desktop/website/docs/Installation/creating-a-podman-machine-with-podman-desktop.md

 On macOS and Windows, running the Podman container engine requires running a Linux virtual machine.

-By default, Podman Desktop is initializing a Podman machine with a standard configuration.
+By default, Podman Desktop initializes a Podman machine with a standard configuration.

 Consider creating a custom Podman machine to: